lowendguru/abna/README.md

 Currently the job can be accessed in read-only mode as anonymous user to see the console logs, artifacts and reports of previous builds.
 User credentials are required to configure or run the job.

+Html report with results of the last Jenkins execution is published at: http://jenkins.letmetrack.com/job/ABNA-Tests/HTML-Report/

 # Video demo of local execution
 The following video demonstrates an execution of the full test suite and the resulting test report.